algobunny/canto/april2019/rituals.md

 Run through the park to forge paths uncharted

-Rescue from the sweet abyss dreams, lost to the bliss of their embrace
+Rescue from the sweet abyss your dreams, which were lost to the bliss of their embrace

-Rave against bodies, intimate yet distant, into the depths of night
+Rave into the depths of night, against bodies, intimate yet distant

 Remembering their smile unwinds miles you've paved, and you must restart the